jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-16-fracture-mechanics.md

         1.  $\gamma_{s}$ dominates if #ductile.
         2.  $\gamma_{p}$ dominates if #brittle.
 12. #fracture-toughness
-    1.  measure of material's resistance to #brittle-fracture.
+    1.  measure of material's resistance to [brittle fracture](brittle-fracture.md).
     2. Depends on:
         1. Material size & geometry (Y),
         2. Crack dimension & orientation (a),